One of the best vegetables in autumn is the PUMPKIN! Here are pumpkin books to read to your kids and students that will teach them about pumpkins.

 Rebecca loves to garden but she hates pumpkins because as a child she ate them all the time.
 So when a pumpkin falls off a truck near her yard, she shovels dirt over it and forgets it.
 Until…the pumpkin seeds sprout up and pumpkins take over her garden.
 Rebecca shifts her thinking to use the pumpkins and pumpkin recipes to spread joy through her community.

-Halloween-Themed Pumpkin Books
+Halloween & Thanksgiving Pumpkin Books

 Pumpkin Trouble by Jan Thomas